ryze-7/capstone-project/README.md

 # portfolio-website
-my portfolio using HTML5 and CSS3 with bootstrap framework
+my portfolio using HTML5, CSS3 with bootstrap framework and JS